 Today you will have spectacular views of the lake as you walk through otherworldly landscapes.
 The hike is relatively easy with a total descent of 406 meters and a small 125 m ascent in the middle of your hike.

-Read our article on All you need to know about the Cuernos refugio
+Read our article on what to know about the Cuernos refugio.

 Day 3: Cuernos to Britanico to Paine Grande (10 hours, 21.5 km, 550m ascent, 600m descent)